JK-Flip-Flop96/JK-Flip-Flop96/README.md

 I'm a Linux enthusiast who works on Windows software for a living.
 I spend a lot of my development time forcing Windows to feel more like Linux 😅.

 ## Projects
-- I am the maintainer of the [Catppuccin Module for Powershell](https://github.com/Catppuccin/PowerShell)
+- I am the author and maintainer of the [Catppuccin Module for Powershell](https://github.com/Catppuccin/PowerShell)
 - I am slowly working on an [fzf wrapper for various Windows Package Managers](https://github.com/JK-Flip-Flop96/fuzzy-winget)

 ## Technologies